rantaoca/neato-sdk-android/README.md

 ```

 #### 5. How to check if the user is already logged in
-Sometimes you need to check if the user is already logged in, for example to skip directly to your robots page instead of pass throught the login page.
-To check simply do this:
+Sometimes you need to check if the user is already logged in, for example to skip directly to your robots page instead of passing through the login page.
+To check, simply do this:

 ```java
 //here we're checking the access token